brucenguyen/graphFX/README.md

 to: bruce.nguyen@uwaterloo.ca

 Thanks for checking out GraphFX.
+Special thanks to exp4j.